loewenherz-projekt/lerobot-vision/README.md

 ### 3. Running the demo

-Use `./run.sh` to activate the Conda environment (if present), source ROS 2 and launch `system_launch.py` which starts the example nodes.
+Use `./run.sh` to activate the Conda environment (if present), source ROS 2 and the workspace, then launch `system_launch.py` which starts the example nodes.
 Pass `--gui` to start the GUI alongside the pipeline.
 Additional options allow selecting the camera indices, loading a calibration file and enabling side‑by‑side mode for single stereo devices:
 ```bash
 ./run.sh --gui --left 2 --right 3 --config path/to/camera.yaml --side-by-side
 ```